RaijmakersH/az900-labs/Instructions/Walkthroughs/06-Create a SQL database.md

 8. Return to your SQL database (slide the bottom toggle bar to the left) and click on **Query Editor (Preview)**.
 Try to login again as **sqluser** with the password **Pa$$w0rd1234**.
 This time you should succeed.
 Note that it may take a couple of minutes for the new firewall rule to be deployed.

 9. Once you log in successfully, the query pane appears.
-Enter the following query into the editor pane. (position your cursor in the blank box beside #1 , then Click the **T** tool)
+Enter the following query into the editor pane.

     ```SQL
     SELECT TOP 20 pc.Name as CategoryName, p.name as ProductName